The Gerund

 The active gerund refers to a gerund in its typical active form, where the subject is performing the action expressed by the gerund.

-I remember having written to him her new address.
+I remember having written to him about her new address.

 He entered the room without noticing the people here.